Skip to main content

 • Increased limit to apply in La Palma: 70%

-In this case, to determine the limits to apply in each of the islands, all the expenses incurred in R&D in the Canary Islands have been taken into account (without distinguishing the part corresponding to the three smaller islands from that of the rest of the archipelago.
-Canary).
-In this way, the limit to be applied in Tenerife will be 60%, which rises to 70% in La Palma, since the amount of the deduction for research and development activities (900 euros), which corresponds to expenses and investments made in the tax period itself, does not exceed 10% of the full adjusted fee (1,000 euros).
+In this case, to determine the limits to be applied in each of the islands, all the expenses incurred in R&D in the Canary Islands have been taken into account (without distinguishing the part corresponding to the three smaller islands from that of the rest of the Canary archipelago).
+Thus, the limit to be applied in Tenerife will be 60%, which rises to 70% in La Palma, since the amount of the deduction for research and development activities (900 euros), which corresponds to expenses and investments made in the tax period itself, does not exceed 10% of the adjusted total tax rate (1,000 euros).

 • Increased limit in Tenerife (60%): 10,000 x 0.6 = 6,000 euros